Boundary stabilization of focusing NLKG near unstable equilibria: radial case: Stabilization around unstable equilibria

-In this section we further estimate the energy with controlled terms for homogeneous problems.
-The idea is to transform the problem into an inhomogeneous one. \begin{proposition} Let $\beta>0$.
-If the radial function $U$ verifies
+In this section, we further prove the energy estimates for the homogeneous equation with boundary controls.
+The idea is to transform such a boundary controlled problem into an inhomogeneous one. \begin{proposition} Let $\beta>0$ such that there is no pole on the line $\Im z= \beta$.
+If the radial function $U$ satisfies